-The marriage comparison to business partnerships may be cliché, but that’s with good reason.
-Like a successful marriage, small business partnerships require not just short-term mutual interest but long-term compatibility.
+A successful small business partnership is akin to a good marriage.
+Both require not just short-term mutual interest but long-term compatibility.
 You need compatible values and vision, compatible financial resources and expectations, and compatible goals.

-Fortunately, you have the power to set your business partnership on the path to long-term success with just one simple step: set expectations.
+Fortunately, you have the power to set your small business partnership on the path to long-term success with just one simple step: setting expectations.

-We admit, calling this a simple step might be a bit misleading.
-Because while setting expectations should be a straightforward process, it’s by no means easy to do!
-Your goal in this exercise is to clarify every conceivable aspect of your partnership relationship—both out loud and in writing—before any dotted lines are signed.
-Don’t presume to know your business partner’s position on anything without first discussing the matter and agreeing to a written definition!
+Expectation setting with your small business partner may not be an easy conversation, but it is a vital one to have.
+Your goal is to clarify every conceivable aspect of your business partnership relationship—both out loud and in writing—before any dotted lines are signed.
+You can’t presume to know your business partner’s position on anything without first discussing the matter and agreeing to a written definition.

-When you’re starting a business with another person, understanding why you’re going into business becomes all the more important.
+When you’re starting a business partnership, understanding why you’re going into business becomes even more important.
 What is your motivation for the business venture?
 What do you hope to get out of the relationship?
-Why do you want to work with a partner instead of going it alone?
-Know your motivations so you can steer your partnership in the same direction.
+Why do you want to form a business partnership instead of going it alone?
+Know your motivations so you can steer your small business partnership in the same direction.

-What is your motivation for pursuing a partnership business instead of going it alone?
+What is your motivation for pursuing a small business partnership instead of going it alone?
 To answer this question effectively, think less about the particular person you’re going into business with and more about the idea of a business partner in general.

 Are you seeking to build a fast-growing startup or a small local business that you’ll hold onto for years?
 Are you building your business with a future sale in mind?
 What are your expectations for your business’s size and annual revenue?
-Paint a picture of where you see your business in 2, 5, and 10 years, and compare that to your partner’s vision.
+Paint a picture of where you see your business in two, five, and 10 years, and compare that to your partner’s vision.

 Outline a job description for yourself within the company.
 What will be your areas of responsibility?
 The more specific you are with this definition, the easier it is to measure success and avoid letting key responsibilities slip through the cracks.